da99/megauni.ruby/README.md

   * Focus on easiest markets:
     * students, IT, creative class, females 18-41, males 18-29
       -> (100,000 * ($40 - $10)) per mo.
+      -> Entertainment centered around (friends, family, relatives, strangers/hobbies).
+      -> Easier markets are the most important:
+         -> They make everything else EASY.
+         -> Ever professional/manager/establishmentarian is connected to:
+            students, family, relatives, friends
+            -> If you captivate their connections, they have no excuse to go with you when you enter the tougher markets.

+  *In other words: The Mass Market Rules The World.
+Who rules the Mass Market?*

     * tougher markets will use a mix of (high barrier of entry digital goods) + physical goods: white collar, blue collar, scientists, academic, other goods for easiest markets, etc.
+      -> Products centered around: job/biz, productivity, customer interaction, dread/boredom, etc.
+      -> EASY to take on when you have their friends/family/students captivated.
+      -> EVERYONE wants to be connected to the Mass Market.
+It is 100% of the economy.

   * No advertising rev. Only retail sales.
 Bigger market than adventising, less costly profits.
     * Hosting